BuddyForms/BuddyForms/readme.txt

 License: GPLv2
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Contact Forms, Post Forms for user generated content and registration forms easily build in minutes.
-Ideal for user submitted posts.
-Get all Insights!
+Contact Forms, Post Forms for User Generated Content and Registration Forms easily build in minutes.
+Step by step with an easy to use Form Wizard.
+Ideal for User Submitted Posts.
 Extendable with Addons!

 == Description ==